All Mercy services have reopened! See how we’re keeping you safe and use our interactive COVID-19 screening tool.

 Even though knee OA symptoms come on gradually, they usually worsen with age.
 Early on, you may be able to manage pain with over-the-counter medications like ibuprofen.
 But as your cartilage continues to deteriorate, this type of medicine might not work as well.

-People with OA often have less hyaluronic acid in their knee joint.
+Hyaluronic acid injections (also known as viscosupplements).
+A healthy knee contains fluid that helps cushion the joint and reduce friction.
+Within this fluid is a substance called hyaluronic acid.
+It’s a lubricant that helps keep your bones from grinding against each other.
+People with OA often have less hyaluronic acid in their knee joints.
 Doctors can inject hyaluronic acid into the knee to help replenish what was lost.
 This may improve joint lubrication and reduce pain and swelling for several months at a time.

 If you’re interested in trying a knee injection, your doctor will help you decide which one is right for you.
 He or she will also make sure you understand the benefits and risks of injectable treatments.